funnypapaya/uxagustina-portfolio/case-studies/globespinning.md

 Once the look and feel was approved, Lucila worked on the design of the entire app.
 We decided to use color as a visual tool to set sections apart and make them easily distinguishable by the users.
 We also used color coding for tagging and filtering the postcard system.

-We delivered high resolution mockups for each of the mobile application’s screens, and all of the exported assets, ready for implementation at every screen resolution.
+We delivered high fidelity mockups for each of the mobile application’s screens, and all of the exported assets, ready for implementation at every screen resolution.

 {{#> carousel }}
   <div class="swiper-slide carousel-content">